How have wages changed over the past decade?

 There were almost 100,000 fewer filled retail jobs in June 2018 than over the same period three years earlier.

 Real wage growth is just above 0%

 This claim doesn’t factor in inflation, nor peoples’ total pay.
-Total pay in the UK is growing in real-terms by 0.2% in the three months to July 2018.
+Total pay in Great Britain is growing in real-terms by 0.2% in the three months to July 2018.